vkmark/vkmark/README.md

 On a recent Debian/Ubuntu system you can get all the dependencies with:

- `$ sudo apt install meson libvulkan-dev libglm-dev libassimp-dev libxcb1-dev libxcb-icccm4-dev libwayland-dev libdrm-dev libgbm-dev`
+ `$ sudo apt install meson libvulkan-dev libglm-dev libassimp-dev libxcb1-dev libxcb-icccm4-dev libwayland-dev wayland-protocols libdrm-dev libgbm-dev`

 # Building and installing